 One day I found out a friend of mine had passed away.
-He was gone for a month and I didn’t know about it until a mutual friend, who is an old friend found my right email.
-She reached out to me and told me the sad news that our friend and former colleague of mine, a robust, healthy guy formerly of East Germany, had a heart attack.
+He was gone for a month and I didn’t know about it until a mutual friend, an old friend, found my right email.
+She reached out to me and told me the sad news that our friend and former colleague, a robust, healthy guy formerly of East Germany, had a heart attack.

 The last few days have included the following thoughts:

-If you’re lucky, you have a “tomorrow” to wake up to: you will have to wake up and shower/bathe, take the kids to school, go to class, eat, go on dates or nurture/please your mate/spouse, pay your bills, mortgage and/or rent.
-As I just said, if you’re lucky you get to string together a lone line of tomorrows populated with such details.
+If you’re lucky, you have a “tomorrow” to wake up to: you wake up and shower/bathe, take the kids to school, go to class, eat, go on dates or nurture/please your mate/spouse, pay your bills, mortgage and/or rent.
+If you’re lucky you get to string together a long line of tomorrows populated with such details.
 Glamorous huh?

-If you take a step back, most people on Earth have to step their tomorrow game JUST to keep breathing and eating.
-Their lives may be marked by 18 year periods of rough patches and not 18 months, 18 weeks, 18 days or 18 hours of what we enjoy.
-If you think about that reality for most folks, then my modest suggestion that you consider consistency in habit and outlook might in fact be a luxury you can easily afford.
+If you take a step back, most people on Earth have to step up their “tomorrow game” JUST to keep breathing and eating.
+Their lives may be marked by 18 year periods of rough patches, and not 18 months, 18 weeks, 18 days or even 18 hours, of what we enjoy.
+If you think about that being a reality for most, then my modest suggestion of considering consistency in habit and outlook might be a luxury you can easily afford.

-Keep going to each and every party of all your tomorrows and occasionally you may win some prizes at the door.
+Keep going to each and every party of all your tomorrows.
+Occasionally you may win some prizes at the door.
 You just don’t know when.
 If even a festive metaphor still doesn’t feel right then let me state it bluntly: Keep striving and surviving.
 There is no certainty about which day brings the win and which day is your last.

 The only certainty is nothing will be won if nothing is done.
 You accept both the invitation to and the mystery of each tomorrow.